+Yes.
 You can still get sexually transmitted infections (STIs) from sexual activity between women.
-Oral sex and sharing sex toys are two of the more common ways women who have sex with women can get an STI, but some STIs can be passed on through intimate skin-on-skin contact and mutual masturbation too.
+Oral sex and sharing sex toys are two of the more common ways women who have sex with women can get an STI, but some STIs can be passed on through intimate skin-to-skin contact and mutual masturbation too.
 It’s worth getting checked out regularly, see how often below.

 What are common STI symptoms?